amritamaz/amritamaz.github.io/index.md

 subtitle: hello
 ---

-I am a researcher at the intersection of computer systems and computer graphics.
+I am a researcher at the intersection of computer graphics, vision, and networked systems.
 I currently work at NVIDIA Research in the [AMRI research group] [amri].
 My focus is practical and resilient neural video and graphics.
 My research efforts span 3D and 4D representations, visual perception, and systems and networking.

 Before joining NVIDIA, I ran a startup commercializing neural video compression.
 I received my PhD from the [Allen School of Computer Science] [cse] at the [University of Washington] [uw].
 My dissertation proposed perceptual optimizations for visual computing hardware accelerators, storage systems, and data management systems.
 I received my bachelors degree at [Columbia University] [cu].